-Whether you look at it through the lens of gait, tennis, or throwing sports the muscles of the hips will have a major role in decelerating and moving segments of the body from head to toe, and are therefore instrumental in performance and protection from injury.
+Whether you look at it through the lens of gait, tennis, or throwing sports the muscles of the hips will have a major role in decelerating and moving segments of the body from head to toe.
+This makes them instrumental in performance and protection from injury.

-Of course this concept can be true for just about any area of the body, but the hips have a few special characteristics, both anatomically and functionally that make them well worth considering in training.
+This can be true for just about any area of the body, but the hips have a few special characteristics that make them well worth considering in training.

-Let’s start with a look at the anatomy and then see how we can apply this knowledge to create a movement approach that boosts our health and resilience in this very important area.
+Let’s start with a look at the anatomy and then see how we can apply this knowledge to create a movement approach that boosts our health and resilience in this very important area of the body.

 The Hip joints are made up of the ball shaped head of the Femurs (thigh bones) and the acetabulums (sockets), located on either side of the pelvis.

 The joint surfaces are each covered by a layer of cartilage, and a ligamentous joint capsule surrounds the joints in a helical fashion.
 This provides proprioceptive input and also helps the surrounding musculature to decelerate and check motion when it approaches the joints’ end range.

 Often, restrictions of motion in the hip joint that are attributed to muscular tightness are really a result of factors to do with the joint capsule.